 By , AHMED AL-HAJ

-The officials spoke on condition of anonymity because they were not authorized to talk to reporters.
-Witnesses spoke anonymously for fear of reprisals.
+The officials spoke on condition of anonymity, as they were not authorized to brief journalists.

 The new fighting could jeopardize the U.N.-brokered December cease-fire in Hodeida between Houthi rebels and Saudi-backed government forces.